Manon Melis: Managerial career

 After her playing career, Melis started working for Feyenoord, initially doing social outreach for the Feyenoord Foundation and training young girls for the Feyenoord Soccer Schools.
 In 2017, she was appointed Feyenoord's manager of women's football development.
 In 2013, she had expressed her wish for Feyenoord to have a professional team so that she could play for them.
 In interviews throughout her playing career she stressed the importance of the national team doing well for the development of Dutch women's football in general, for "local competition, financially, sponsors, and everything".
 While it was somewhat unusual for her as a girl in the 1990s to play football, that was no longer true for Dutch girls towards the end of her career.
 She said that the Dutch team's successful Euro 2017 in the Netherlands had been pivotal for the development of the women's game in the country.
 She was tasked by Feyenoord with building a girls' football academy for all age groups.
 By 2019, Feyenoord had set up girls' teams competing in the under 13, under 15, and under 17 leagues, as well as a reserve team in the newly established women's reserve league.
 In 2019, she spoke publicly of her desire to bring Vivianne Miedema to Feyenoord in the future, given that Miedema is a Feyenoord fan.
 Melis confirmed in March 2021 that Feyenoord Women would field a team in the Eredivisie Vrouwen for the first time in the 2021–22 season.
 On the same day, Miedema expressed the hope to one day join the team.
-Feyenoord finished their first season in fifth position.
+Feyenoord finished their first season in fifth position, and their second in seventh position.
 As recognition for her "tireless work", the club awarded her the Willem van Hanegem Award.

+In December 2023, Melis started taking a Dutch Football Association training course for technical directors.